 From high point of the hike retrace your steps back down Jones Mountain to the starting point and parking area.

-Reviews For The Bear Church Rock Hike (5 Most Recent)
+Bear Church Rock Hike Comments

 Rating: